JezuzStardust/blender-svg-parser/README.md

 * Handles smooth quadratic and cubic Bézier curves according the specification.
 Specifically, a smooth cubic curve (S or s) should only be smooth in case the previous curve is either smooth (S or s) or a cubic Bézier (C or c).
 * Changed so that the default is 96 dpi, but I am planning to make this into a separate setting.
 * Handles percentages in color specified as rgb.
+* Handles both the style attribute and a standalone fill attribute.

 ## References
 Below is a list of references and what I have used them for.